SU-SWS/acsf_setup/README.md

 Enter the "Website address" from the SNOW request (e.g., "appliedmetaphysics"; no quotes): udl Enter the "Website Title" from the SNOW request (e.g., "Department of Applied Metaphysics"; no quotes): Universal Design for Learning
-Enter the requester's SUNetID (e.g., "ahislop"; no quotes): izaks Enter the requester's Full Name from the SNOW request (e.g., "Alyssa Hislop"; no quotes): Irina Zacks Enter the machine name of the product you would like to install (e.g., "stanford_sites_jumpstart", "stanford_sites_jumpstart_plus", "stanford_sites_jumpstart_academic", "stanford_sites_jumpstart_lab"; no quotes): stanford_sites_jumpstart_vpsa
+Enter the requester's SUNetID (e.g., "ahislop"; no quotes): izaks Enter the requester's Full Name from the SNOW request (e.g., "Alyssa Hislop"; no quotes): Irina Zaks Enter the machine name of the product you would like to install (e.g., "stanford_sites_jumpstart", "stanford_sites_jumpstart_plus", "stanford_sites_jumpstart_academic", "stanford_sites_jumpstart_lab"; no quotes): stanford_sites_jumpstart_vpsa
 Did the requester specify an additional owner?
 (Y/N; case-sensitive): N